scientiac/scientiac.github.io/content/blog/droidian.md

 ### Maps

-Yes, Gnome Maps works on this device but It does not show my real time location.
+Yes, Gnome Maps works on this device but it does not show my real time location.
 And coming from using Google Maps, it isn't a very pleasant of an experience.

 <img alt="Gnome Maps" src="/images/droidian/gnome_maps.png" style="width: 15rem;"/>